Updated: Apr 22

-Active listening is the key to enhancing any relationship.
+Active listening is an essential key to enhancing any relationship.

-The ability to make a person feel heard, seen and understood in any relationship is more than just valuable, it's necessary if you want to build genuine rapport, trust, openness.
+The ability to make a person feel heard, seen, and understood in any relationship is more than essential.
+It's necessary to build genuine rapport, trust, and openness.

-The benefits of active listening far outweigh the small amount of effort it takes to learn and apply it.
+The benefits of active listening far outweigh the small effort it takes to learn and apply it.

 What is Active Listening?

-What active listening is, is the ability to focus completely on the speaker, in an enthusiastic, relaxed and considerate way.
-The ability to understand their message, comprehend the information and respond thoughtfully.
+Active listening is, is the ability to focus entirely on the speaker in an enthusiastic, relaxed, and considerate way.
+The ability to understand their message, comprehend the information, and respond thoughtfully.
 Unlike passive listening, which is the act of hearing a speaker without retaining their message, this highly valued interpersonal communication skill ensures you’re able to engage and later recall specific details without needing information repeated.

 An example I love comes from this article published by a nurse on her personal reflection on how her nursing practice was enhanced as a result of losing her voice.

 Surprisingly, being unable to speak appeared to improve the nurse/patient relationship.
 Patients responded positively to a quiet approach and silent communication.
 Indeed, the skilled use of non-verbal communication through silence, facial expression, touch and closer physical proximity appeared to facilitate active listening, and helped to develop empathy, intuition and presence between the nurse and patient.
 Quietly 'being with' patients and communicating non-verbally was an effective form of communication.
 It is suggested that effective communication is dependent on the nurse's ability to listen and utilize non-verbal communication skills.
 In addition, it is clear that reflection on practical experience can be an important method of uncovering and exploring tacit knowledge in nursing.